byteKumar/Portfolio/README.md

 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - Resend: Resend is the email API for developers.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute the code as per the terms of the license.